stagedml/stagedml/README.md

         (docker) $ buildtf
         ```
         Typically, `buildtf` takes a long time to complete.
 It requires
         considerable amount of RAM and HDD, but we need to run it only once.
+The
+        wheel apper in `./_tf` folder.
      3. Install the tensorflow wheel.
         ```sh
         (docker) $ sudo -E make install_tf